LagoLunatic/wwrando/docs/getting-started.md

 !!! note
     It is not recommended to use RetroArch or a legacy build of Dolphin, as they are both very outdated.
-    Use a recent beta or development build of Dolphin instead.
+    Use a recent release or development build of Dolphin instead.

 ## Extracting